thaisperezz/plant-humanities-summerprogram/tea/README.md

 	   src="wc:Physical Map of Georgia (Stripped) (en).svg"
 	   caption="Map of Georgia.">

 Georgia became a tea-exporting powerhouse during the nineteenth century, and later became a central asset of the Soviet Union.
 The tea plantations created in the 1800s would set the stage for Georgian plantations today, which have complex relationships to the environments they exist in.
+These plantations face battles that are not uncommon in tea plantations globally; issues of sustainability and welfare of the *Camellia Sinensis* are persistent.
 <param ve-video
 	   src="KN9z94KPaV4"
 	   start=":0"
 	   end="2:05"
 	   caption="This is a video showing current Georgian tea-planters attempting to revive tea production to Soviet scales.">

-Georgian tea plantations face battles that are not uncommon in tea plantations globally; issues of sustainability and welfare of the *Camellia Sinensis* are persistent.

 [^1]: Mügge, F.L.B., Prates, S.M.S., de Paula-Souza, J., Brandão, M.G.L.
 (2021).
 Bioactive Potential of Brazilian Plants Used as Food with Emphasis on Leaves and Roots.
 In: Jacob, M.C.M., Albuquerque, U.P. (eds) Local Food Plants of Brazil.
 Ethnobiology.
 Springer, Cham. https://doi.org/10.1007/978-3-030-69139-4_5
 [^2]: Guilherme Medeiros Antar, Roberto Baptista Pereira Almeida, Marco Antonio Palomares Accardo-Filho, Rafael Gomes Barbosa-Silva (2022) Tracking Brazil’s Colonization Footprints: First record of the tea plant (Camellia sinensis (L.) Kuntze - Theaceae) naturalized in the Atlantic Forest Hotspot.
 Webbia.
 Journal of Plant Taxonomy and Geography 77(1): 177-183. doi: 10.36253/jopt-12854